bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 Pseudo-header fields are not SIP header fields.
 Endpoints MUST NOT generate pseudo-header fields other than those defined in this document.
 However, an extension could negotiate a modification of this restriction; see {{extensions}}.

-Pseudo-header fields are only valud in the context in which they are defined.
+Pseudo-header fields are only valid in the context in which they are defined.
 Pseudo-header fields defined for requests MUST NOT appear in responses; pseudo-header fields defined for responses MUST NOT appear in requests.
 Pseudo-header fields MUST NOT appear in trailer sections.
 Endpoints MUST treat a request or response that contains undefined or invalid pseudo-header fields as malformed.